pagkly/Zed/Investopedia3/Out of the Money (OTM) Definition and Example.md

 ## Out of the Money Options Example

 A trader wants to buy a call option on Vodafone stock.
 They choose a call option with a $20 strike price.
 The option expires in five months and costs $0.50.
 This gives them the right to buy 100 shares of the stock before the option expires.
-The total cost of the option is $50 (100 shares times $0.50), plus a trade [commission](https://www.investopedia.com/terms/c/commission.asp).
+The total cost of the option is $50 (100 shares times $0.50), plus a trade [[commission]](https://www.investopedia.com/terms/c/commission.asp).
 The stock is currently trading at $18.50.

 Upon buying the option, there is no reason to exercise it because by exercising the option, the trader has to pay $20 for the stock when they can currently buy it at a market price of $18.50.
-While this option is OTM, it isn't worthless yet, as there's still potential to make a profit by [selling the option rather than exercising](https://www.investopedia.com/articles/optioninvestor/09/when-exercise-options.asp).
+While this option is OTM, it isn't worthless yet, as there's still potential to make a profit by [[selling the option rather than exercising]](https://www.investopedia.com/articles/optioninvestor/09/when-exercise-options.asp).

 For example, the trader just paid $0.50 for the potential that the stock will appreciate above $20 within the next five months.
 Prior to expiration, that option will still have some extrinsic value, which is reflected in the premium or cost of the option.
 The price of the underlying may never reach $20, but the premium of the option may increase to $0.75 or $1 if it gets close.
 Therefore, the trader could still reap a profit on the OTM option itself by selling it at a higher premium than they paid for it.